Neomar Lander

-Neomar Alejandro Lander Armas (17 October 1999 – 7 June 2017) was a Venezuelan barman and protester killed during the 2017 Venezuelan protests.
+Neomar Alejandro Lander Armas (17 October 1999 – 7 June 2017) was a Venezuelan barman and protester who died during the 2017 Venezuelan protests.

 Biography

 Neomar Lander was a high school graduate and had not been able to enter university because his parents did not have the resources and he needed to work.
 In May 2017, Neomar had completed a course at the Venezuelan Barmen Association to become a professional bartender.
 The same month, a photograph from the Agence France-Presse agency went viral showing Neomar throwing a stone during the protests in Venezuela in 2017 with a cast on his right foot.

 At the end of May, his words in a video went viral: "The struggle of few is worth the future of many".

 Death

 Neomar died on 7 June 2017 during a demonstration on the Francisco de Miranda avenue in the Chacao municipality, Caracas, due to an impact to the chest.
 He was transferred to the El Ávila clinic, where he was admitted without vital signs.
 Interior Minister Néstor Reverol claimed that Neomar died while trying to activate a homemade mortar, but recorded videos of his death indicate that Lander fell after being hit by a tear gas bomb fired by Bolivarian National Police officials.
 On the night of his death, a man posing as Neomar's father and Zugeimar Armas' husband declared on the Venezuelan state television channel that Lander was paid to attend the marches.
 The next day Zugeimar denied the statements, showing who was Neomar's real father, that it was not the man who appeared in "NotiPatria", and that the protesters attended the marches on their own free will, since "80% of Venezuelans they were against the government".

 On 13 July, a night march was summoned in honor of those killed during the protests, including Lander, marching to the places where the demonstrators died.
 Dissident CICPC inspector Óscar Pérez made a surprise appearance in the march, before leaving and disappearing.

 The killing of Neomar Lander was documented in a report by a panel of independent experts from the Organization of American States, considering that it could constitute a crime against humanity committed in Venezuela along with other killings during the protests.